Revisiting self-seeding mechanism by generating vector ultraviolet N$_2^{+}$ lasing: Introduction

 \section{Introduction}

-Air lasing is a phenomenon in which laser-induced air produces cavity-free coherent light \cite{luo2003lasing,hemmer2011standoff,dogariu2011high}, effectively acting as a laser.
+Air lasing is a phenomenon in which laser-induced air produces cavity-free coherent light \cite{dogariu2011high,yao2011high,nie2024bidirectional}, effectively acting as a laser.
 Unlike conventional lasers, which require a physical gain medium (such as a crystal, gas, or liquid) within a cavity to amplify light, air lasing occurs in the atmosphere without the need for a physical cavity.
 Among various types of air radiations, N$_2^{+}$ air lasing \cite{yao2011high}, particularly the 391-nm radiation corresponding to the transition between ground vibrational states from B to X ionic states, is one of the most debated phenomena.
-It has garnered significant interest due to its contradiction with well-established strong-field theories \cite{xu2015sub,liu2015recollision,zhang2020sub,yao2016population,britton2018testing,ando2019rotational,zhang2021coherent,chen2024multiphoton,yuen2024probing,yuen2023coherence,richter2020rotational,gao2024controlling,xie2020role,gao2023structured,kleine2022electronic,mei2023amplification,shenhigh2024high} and its promising applications \cite{liu2020extremely,zhang2023electronic,lei2022ultraviolet}.
+It has garnered significant interest due to its complex and interesting underlying mechanism \cite{xu2015sub,liu2015recollision,zhang2020sub,yao2016population,azarm2017optical,britton2018testing,ando2019rotational,zhang2021coherent,chen2024multiphoton,yuen2024probing,yuen2023coherence,richter2020rotational,gao2024controlling,xie2020role,gao2023structured,hu2023generation,kleine2022electronic,mei2023amplification,shenhigh2024high,lu2025cascaded,cao2025composite,danylo2025measurement}, which results in a long-standing debate on whether there exists population inversion.
+Most recently, some promising applications of air lasing have been explored, such as coherent Raman spectroscopy\cite{liu2020extremely,zhang2023electronic,lu2024single,zhang2025detection}, ultraviolet supercontinuum light source\cite{lei2022ultraviolet,gao2025controlling,gao2025broadband}, and carrier-envelope phase (CEP) tagging technology\cite{gao2025broadband}.
 Previous experiments \cite{ni2013identification, xu2018free} have clearly demonstrated that 391-nm lasing can be effectively amplified by an external seed.
 However, a fundamental question remains unresolved: is the 391-nm lasing process driven by one laser beam seeded by self-generated spectral components, such as self-phase modulation (SPM) or second harmonic generation (SHG)?